 So it makes sense as a business owner to know the latest time tracking trends and features that work for everyone in the industry.

-Here are the top 10 time tracking statistics to know in 2021.
+Here are the top 10 time tracking statistics to know.

 1. Automated Time Tracking

 According to a recent Deloitte study, over 30% of professionals say that manual time entry and data adjustments are two of the most time-consuming processes.